-A notification letter will be sent to you confirming any entitlement to Housing Benefit.
+A notification letter (.pdf) (59.1KB) (Opens in a New Window) will be sent to you confirming any entitlement to Housing Benefit.

 If you're a council tenant, we'll pay your benefit direct to your rent account.

-If you're a housing association tenant, we'll pay your benefit direct to your landlord.
+If you're a housing association tenant, we will pay your benefit direct to your bank account.

 If you're a private tenant, we'll pay your benefit direct to your bank account.